FACULTY

 Email: Matthew.Hendley@oneonta.edu

 Matthew Hendley finished his PhD in Modern British History at the University of Toronto in 1998.
-He first began teaching at SUNY Oneonta in 2001, and is a specialist in Modern British History (19th and 20th centuries) and British imperialism.
+He first began teaching at SUNY Oneonta in 2001, and is a specialist in Modern British History (19th and 20th centuries) and British imperialism (with special reference to Hong Kong).
 He also teaches courses in Tudor Stuart England, Historiography, Western Civilization and the History of Canada.
-Dr. Hendley’s research interests are in the political culture of early twentieth-century Britain with an emphasis on the intersection of gender with both popular imperialism and popular Conservatism.
+In Spring 2024 he will be teaching a new freshman seminar comparing the history of Jamaica and Ireland.
+Dr. Hendley’s original research interests included the political culture of early twentieth-century Britain with an emphasis on the intersection of gender with both popular imperialism and popular Conservatism.
 He also has a research interest in popular culture during the First and Second World Wars.
-His current research project involves a comparison of housing policy of Britain after the Second World War (1945-70) with that of contemporary China (1979-present).
+Dr. Hendley was part of an editorial team which will be publishing Chronicling a Crisis: SUNY Oneonta’s Pandemic Diaries in November 2023 by SUNY Press.
+This new book includes over 200 blog entries from students, faculty and staff to record their pandemic experiences between March 2020-June 2021 as well as analytical and historical chapters.
+In addition to editing duties, Dr. Hendley co-wrote chapters analyzing the blog themes and another comparing the blog project to the UK’s Mass Observation project between 1937-1985.
+He is also researching public housing and social reform in colonial Hong Kong under the regime of Governor Murray MacLehose between 1971-1982.

 Publications (2000-Present)